Basketball Ball-Handling Fundamentals and Drills

 Hold The Ball Correctly

-he most difficult skills, including shooting, passing, catching, dribbling, and rebounding, involve holding the ball.
+The most difficult skills, including shooting, passing, catching, dribbling, and rebounding, involve holding the ball.
 Work on these skills every day.
-Here is how to practice holding the ball:
+Here is how to practice holding the ball:- Hold the ball with your fingertips.
+The palms of your hands should not touch the ball.

 These are the drills: